gather-ai/gather-ai.github.io/_posts/2022-09-25-domain-generalization-part-3.md

 toc_sticky: true
 ---

 👋 Hi there.
 Welcome back to my page, this is part 3 of my tutorial series about the topic of Domain Generalization (DG).
+From this article, we will explore domain-aware approaches which take the problem domain shift into account.
+Today, I introduce the first family of methods which is **inter-domain data augmentation**.
+{: style="text-align: justify;"}

+You can find the source code of the whole series [here](https://github.com/lhkhiem28/DGECG).
+{: style="text-align: justify;"}
+{: .notice--info}

+## 1. Inter-domain Data Augmentation